Run an experiment

 Delete logs

-To delete logs, you have to issue log requests with the_object_delete flag set to true.
+To delete logs, issue log requests with the_object_delete flag set to true.

-For example, to find all logs matching a specific criteria, and then delete them, you can
+For example, the following script uses a SQL query to find all logs matching a

 Impersonate a user for a request